-There is no secret, one-time trick to keep your teeth healthy for life.
+There is no secret, one time trick to keep your teeth healthy for life.
 A healthy mouth requires a lifetime commitment of routine care to protect your teeth and gums.
-What many people don’t realize, however, is that teeth also have their own defense mechanism: a protective layer that keeps the vulnerable inner tooth from being exposed to biting force, temperature fluctuations or bacteria.
-It’s tooth’s enamel that helps protect teeth and keep them strong and healthy for years.
+What many people don’t realize, however, is that teeth also have their own protection.
+A protective layer that keeps the vulnerable inner tooth from being exposed to biting force, temperature fluctuations or bacteria.
+It is tooth enamel that helps protect teeth and keep them strong and healthy for years.
 The best way to protect teeth?
 Strengthen their own natural protection by encouraging healthy enamel.
 Learn more about the importance of strong enamel below!

 What Makes Enamel Strong

 Tooth enamel is the thin, semi-translucent outer layer of your teeth.
 Though it’s thin and see-through, enamel is the most resilient substance that your body produces; it’s actually harder than steel, though more brittle.
 This is because enamel is composed of a mineral crystal called hydroxyapatite, a form of calcium phosphate – the same substance that gives bones their strength.
 To stay effectively strong, your teeth need an ample supply of these minerals, mainly through your diet.
 Teeth need to maintain their strength to last through a lifetime of biting and chewing.
-That’s why tooth enamel is 2.5 millimeters thick, on average.
+Eating vegetables is great including carrots.

-When healthy, enamel effectively protects the main structures of your teeth from harmful oral bacteria that could irritate them and lead to tooth decay.
-It also offers substantial protection from the force of your bite, preventing your teeth from cracking or wearing down under the pressure.
+When healthy and strong, enamel effectively protects the main structures of your teeth from harmful oral bacteria that could irritate them and lead to tooth decay.
+It also offers substantial protection from the force of your bite.
+It prevents your teeth from cracking or wearing down under the pressure.

 Enemies of Enamel

-Enamel “erosion” is the destruction of enamel from the surface of the tooth due to contact with various acidic food and drink, medications, medical conditions, genetics, or environmental factors.
+Enamel “erosion” is the loss of enamel from exposure to acids.
 The following things can pose a threat to the strength and vitality of your enamel:

-- Regular drinking soft drinks (which have high levels of phosphoric and citric acids) or coffee, tea, or some fruit juices (citrus juices such as oranges, and grapefruits are the most highly acidic).
+- Soft drinks, coffee, tea, or some fruit juices (citrus juices such as oranges, and grapefruits are the most highly acidic).